What you see: A moldy strawberry or two in a pack that otherwise looks fine.

 You shouldn’t eat mold

 First off, you don’t want to eat mold.
 Some molds contain toxins that could make you sick now, or in the long term.
 Airborne mold spores can trigger respiratory allergies.
-And if your food is moldy, that means the mold, and possibly some other microbes, is hard at work breaking it down so it simply won’t taste right.
+And if your food is moldy, that means the mold, and possibly some other microbes, is hard at work breaking the food down; it simply won’t taste right.

-The USDA’s guidance on mold is that moldy soft and high-moisture foods should be tossed in their entirety.
-Trimming at least an inch is recommended for hard, dense, low-moisture foods.
+The USDA’s guidance is that moldy soft and high-moisture foods should be tossed in their entirety.
+The reasoning is that mold could have spread farther than you can see in a soft-fleshed food.
+Trimming at least an inch around moldy parts is recommended for hard, dense, low-moisture foods.

-If it’s just one moldy berry, toss it and take a close look at the rest
+If it’s just one moldy berry, toss it and take a close look at the remaining strawberries

 So, back to that one moldy berry.
-Here’s the thing: multiple scientist sources I consulted said it’s usually OK to just toss the moldy berry and eat the rest.
+Here’s the thing: multiple scientists I consulted said it’s usually OK to just toss the moldy berry and eat the rest.

 Can you guarantee that those berries haven’t come into contact with mold spores?
-No, in fact it’s likely that they have, given that they’ve been rooming with a moldy berry.
+No. In fact it’s likely that they have, given that they’ve been rooming with a moldy berry.
 But mold spores are everywhere and touch a lot of our foods.
-We’re most concerned with avoiding berries with actively growing mold.
+It’s only the berries with actively growing mold that you should steer clear of.

 Also worth considering: while the molds most likely to contaminate strawberries are devastating for fruit growers, and while it’s not a good idea to eat them, they generally aren’t human health threats.
 The most common mold found in strawberries is a character called Botrytis cinerea.
 It’s grayish white and fluffy.
 You can find beauty shots here and here.